mysociety/message-manager/README.md

 time) to load the list of messages: clicking on them locks them, and clicking on "Assign FMS ID" will assign it -- if this operation succeeds, the message is removed from the list because it is no longer available for assignment.
+Similarly, you can reply to and hide messages (replies won't get sent unless you've actually enabled/configured the SMS sending, so it's probably safe to play).
 This demo implements the JSON API with `message_manager_client.js`, which is intended to serve as a working example if you're attempting an implementation of your own.
 See the code in `app/View/MessageSources/client.ctp` to see how this is used (in particular the javascript at the bottom of that file which is applying the methods from `message_manager_client.js`).
 You should be able to drop the `.js` file into your own client without needing to modify it.

 If you're logged in as an administrator (or a message-source) you'll also see a form for submitting incoming messages "as if" they were coming in from an